Asia LNG prices stabilise as China expands imports of cheap Russian supply

 SINGAPORE - Prices of liquefied natural gas (LNG) are levelling out in Asia thanks to a move by China to buy less on the global market and more from Russian sellers desperate to strike deals on the sidelines.

-The deals it is making with Moscow means it does not have to compete with other buyers on the world market - especially Europeans rushing to build up LNG supplies before winter - which is helping keep global prices capped.
+The deals it is making with the Kremlin means it does not have to compete with other buyers on the world market - especially Europeans rushing to build up LNG supplies before winter - and this is helping keep global prices capped.

 Mr Toby Copson, global head of trading and advisory at Trident LNG, said Asia and Europe have benefited significantly from China's lacklustre dealings in the LNG spot market.

-"If they would have been competing, prices would have been several magnitudes higher due to how tight the market has been," he added.
+"If they had been competing, prices would have been several magnitudes higher due to how tight the market has been," he added.

 China's imports of Russian LNG hit 671,105 tonnes in August, close to a two-year high, official Chinese data noted on Tuesday.

-Mr Copson added that China has been a crafty seller on LNG as well: "It has been selling contractual volumes from their portfolios and hedging those sales in effect with cheaper Russian supply at a discount, so commercially it's been a clever move."
+Mr Copson added that China has been a crafty seller of LNG as well.
+"It has been selling contractual volumes from its portfolios and hedging those sales in effect with cheaper Russian supply at a discount, so commercially, it's been a clever move."

 Mr Henning Gloystein, director of energy, climate and resources at Eurasia Group, said some of the Russian LNG cargoes bought by China at steep discounts could likely have been resold into the European market at higher prices.